Transcendence Meets Normality: Construction of Transcendentally Normal Numbers: Preliminary Considerations

 To give an explicit algorithm that computes a transcendentally normal number, the general continuity of stretch functions is not precise enough.
 We instead need an apriori bound on $s_p$ for integer-valued polynomials $p$.
 This is the main purpose of this subsection.

 \begin{proposition} Let $p$ be an integer-valued polynomial of degree $d \geq 1$.Then,

-with the constant $K_d := 4d^4 (d+1)^{d+1},$ which only depends on the degree of the polynomial. \end{proposition}
+with the constant $K_d = 4d$, which only depends on the degree of the polynomial. \end{proposition}

 Before we turn to the proof, some remarks are in order. \begin{enumerate} \item The behavior of $s_p(\delta) \sim \delta^{1/d}$ is optimal as can be seen by considering the monomial $x^d$. \item An interesting feature of our bound \eqref{eq:prop} is that it only depends on the degree of $p$.
-This crucially relies on the assumption $p \in \zz[x]$. \item The explicit constant $K_d$ is by no means optimal and we do not attempt to obtain a sharp bound.
-However, it would be an interesting endeavor to find the sharp asymptotics of the optimal constant as function of the dimension $d$. \end{enumerate}
+This crucially relies on the assumption $p \in \zz[x]$. \item The explicit constant $K_d = 4d$ is not optimal and most likely are more careful argument reveals that $K_d$ can be replaced by a absolute constant $K$ which does not even depend on the dimension $d$.
+We do not attempt to obtain a sharper bound here as it only has minimal impact on the performance of our algorithm proposed in Section~\ref{sec:alg}. \end{enumerate}

-We split the proof of Proposition~\ref{prop:poly} into two lemmas.
-We start with a spectral analysis of a specific matrix.